Best Lectin-Free Protein Powder in 2022

 Generally speaking, you want to avoid rice protein powders and pea or vegan protein powders (which often contain pea protein).

 These are both fairly common but are made with foods often considered to be foods not low in lectins.
 Lectins are antinutrients which are also technically proteins so eating a protein powder made of these foods doesn't seem to be a good idea if you are trying to avoid lectins.
+What if they contain lectin protein from that food?

 We believe the best kind of protein powder is collagen protein powder.
 There are numerous benefits to collagen, including that it has been linked to longevity, because you can get glycine from it.